A.

 Correct- The two brothers loved each other.

-91. A Noun or Pronoun governing a Gerund should be put in the possessive case.
+91. A Noun or Pronoun governing a Gerund should be put in the possessive

 Incorrect- Please excuse me being late.